 This is a problem.
 Here is an email from a young man seeking to join either the military or police force:

-Hello - I am a recent college graduate and used to be an athlete in high school, but have not worked out in more than two years with any consistency.
-I know I need to lose weight for my health but I also want to get a job in the military or police.
-I am not sure which one and I just cannot get motivated to go and workout.
+Hello, I am a recent college graduate and used to be an athlete in high school, but I have not worked out in more than two years with any consistency.
+I know I need to lose weight for my health, but I also want to get a job in the military or police.
+I am not sure which one, and I just cannot get motivated to go and work out.
 Any suggestions?

-One day while performing your duties, your fitness may mean the difference of life and death of yourself or your buddy.
-If that does not motivate you to workout then I am not going to be able to do it by holding your hand and telling you that you can do it if you try.
-You have to ask yourself, do you really want to serve your country enough that you are willing to suck up the pain of preparation in order to achieve the goal of proudly wearing that uniform?
+One day while performing your duties, your fitness may mean the difference between life and death of yourself or your buddy.
+If that does not motivate you to work out, then I am not going to be able to do it by holding your hand and telling you that you can do it if you try.
+Ask yourself: Do you want to serve your country enough that you are willing to suck up the pain of preparation in order to achieve the goal of proudly wearing that uniform?

 Another thing you will develop when you start to train hard is self-confidence.
 You will sharpen your mental toughness by pushing your fitness levels each week.
 One thing I have learned by being in the military/law enforcement fitness and fitness writing business for the past 10 years is that you can set the example for people to follow, but you cannot make them follow.